-There are many factors to consider when figuring out if a reverse mortgage is right for you, so it is important that you understand all of the possible benefits and pitfalls, so we’ve listed the most common reverse mortgage pros and cons below.
+There are many factors to consider when figuring out if a reverse mortgage is right for you, so it is important that you understand all of the possible benefits and pitfalls.
+These loans are not for everyone, but in the right situation, they can provide significant financial relief.

 Pros of a Reverse Mortgage

 When you look at the alternatives to a reverse mortgage, what other options keep you in your home?
-The vast majority of homeowners surveyed mentioned that they want to remain in their home for as long as possible.
-Using the equity to stay in your home, keep it attractive to you, and keep up your quality of life are all important features.
+The vast majority of older adults surveyed mentioned that they want to remain in their home for as long as possible.
+Selling your home and renting is not often going to benefit one financially with rents being substantial.

 No Monthly Principal or Interest Payments